JaclynCoate/6306_Case_Study_2/README.md

 * [Presentation] - Presenation and accompanying RMD, MD, HTML, & CSS, files
 * [CodeBook] - individual EDAs and codebooks for each analysis in the presentation
 * [Case Study Requirements] - case study documentation and rubric
-* [Miscellaneous] - miscellaneous files and drafts left over from our learning curve with Git and RStudio

 ## Contributors
  - Jaclyn Coate: jcoate@smu.edu